 The seven-year itch, which refers to the amount of time many believe married couples begin to want sex outside of their relationship, may be a generous estimate.
-According to a recent report commissioned by Warner Brothers, it appears as though some relationships may start feeling lackluster after only three years, reports Reuters.
+According to a report commissioned by Warner Brothers, it appears as though some relationships may start feeling lackluster after only three years, reports Reuters.

 The movie company surveyed 2,000 British adults in committed relationships.
 The reason for the shortened time span seems to be due to one partner’s weight gain, unhygienic habits, snoring or stingy behavior.